AMWA-TV/info-006/docs/Device implementation How To.md

 The command should be accepted with no errors.
 The JSON Response to the command should indicate a status of 0 (Ok).

-Next retrieve the new gain value by copying and pasting the following into the WebSocket King client:
+Next retrieve the new set point gain value by copying and pasting the following into the WebSocket King client:

 ```
 {